homieiot/homie-esp8266/docs/advanced-usage/miscellaneous.md

 This way you can be sure the run is safe enough (unless you use blocking delay, then it is not) and the sketch keeps 'regular' structure of `setup()`/`loop()` just in terms of Homie.

+## Why it's needed `setupHandler()` in addition to `setup()` in Homie?
+`setup()` starts execution immediately after power on/wake up. `setupHandler()` starts to run when WiFi established the connection.

+## Why it's needed `loopHandler()` in addition to `loop()` in Homie?
+`loop()` starts to run then `setup() is completed`.
+This somehow controls a run of `setupHandler()`.
+The `loopHandler()` serves safe way to run the loop.

+## Why this understanding is important?
+1. Once your code in `setupHandler()` and `loopHandler()` engaged, you can be pretty sure the `Homie.isConnected()` is true without checking it.
+Unless, you intend your device is mobile and might reach out of WiFi coverage in the middle of the run.
+1. The `loop()` often starts before Wifi is connected.
+"Wifi connected" event causes significant load on the MCU with Wifi related tasks, also with sending initial MQTT reports.
+Therefore, running complex commands around the moment of "Wifi connected" might cause malfunction/crash.

+As solution, heavy commands (massive initializations, long calculations, SPIFFS reading/writing, etc.) should be initiated in one of 2 cases:
+ - very early in setup() before "Wifi connected".
+ - way after "Wifi connected" (non-blocking wait 3-5 seconds and then do the heavy commands).

 # Get access to the configuration